7.1 Handicap Committee

 - Whether the player’s ability is rapidly improving or declining.

-- Whether the player is performing significantly differently in one format of play compared to another, for example between organized competitions and general play; unauthorized and authorized format of play.
+- Whether the player's performance is significantly different in one format of play compared to another, for example between organized competitions and general play; unauthorized and authorized format of play.

 - Where it has been determined that a player’s actions are for the purpose of gaining an unfair advantage.